nRFCloud/github-release-util/README.md

-# github-release-util
+# @nrfcloud/github-release-util
 Utility script to automate gitHub release workflow and uploading of build assets (optional).

 ## Usage

 ### Interactive Mode
-To use with your project install (`npm i -D github-release-util`) and add the following to your `package.json`.
+To use with your project install (`npm i -D @nrfcloud/github-release-util`) and add the following to your `package.json`.
 Afterwards, you can run `npm run release` to automatically create a new release on GitHub.
 ```
 {
     "scripts": {